SINTEFMedtek/CustusX/README.md

-CustusX3
+CustusX
 ========
-# CustusX, a Research Platform for Image-Guided Therapy
+## a Research Platform for Image-Guided Therapy

 The system aids surgeons during interventions, enabling the surgeon to navigate 3D image data using tracked instruments.
 Focus is on use of ultrasound in surgery.